alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/01-sermon-ideas/02-christian-marriage-must-represent-christ/02-christian-marriage-must-represent-christ.md

 **_c.
 Summary_**

-in Eph 5, the wife is urged to submit to her husband in verse 22.
+In Eph 5, the wife is urged to submit to her husband in verse 22.
 Again, to submit to her husband in verse 24. to honor her husband in verse 33.
 As with wives, there are three imperatives for Husbands: the husband is to love his wife.

 When the passage speaks about the subordination of wives, this does not mean that they are inferior.
 The text implies a wife is free to accept equality with her husband in marriage and family and—metaphorically speaking—to let him chair the committee while both have the same voting rights.
 The text never says: “Let the man subjugate his wife.”
 It seems that verse 33 defines what submitting means, namely respect and honor.
 The more the husband loves his wife as Christ loved the church, the easier it will be for his wife to respect him.